Rider Waite Tarot Deck Viva Luna Studios

 I have a whole bookcase display of my Tarot cards.
 I’ve collected them on my travels, from various events, or just because they catch my fancy.
 Still, the Robin Wood deck is my primary go-to deck for readings.
 Over time, you, too, will find the deck that speaks to you.

-- The Robin Wood Tarot deck.
-As mentioned, my favorite deck that I always use and that I teach with is the Robin Wood Tarot deck.
-Robin Wood is an artist from the Detroit area that I became friends with in the early 1990s.
+• The Robin Wood Tarot deck.
+As mentioned, my favorite deck I always use and teach with is the Robin Wood Tarot.
+Robin Wood is an artist from the Detroit area with whom I became friends in the early 1990s.
 She’s incredibly talented and, as well as designing a Tarot deck, has drawn a lot of book covers for fantasy fiction and projects like that.
-The artwork of her Tarot deck follows closely with the Rider Waite Tarot, which is the widely-used traditional deck.
+The artwork of her Tarot deck follows closely with the Rider Waite Tarot, which is the widely used traditional deck.
 The meanings are very similar but in her design, she uses a lot of Celtic motifs and emblems.
 Also, her use of color is broad.
-Where the Rider Waite deck sticks mainly to the primary colors of red, yellow, and blue, the Robin Wood deck has very rich imagery, a lot of intricacies, and more hues of colors.
+Where the Rider Waite deck sticks mainly to the primary colors of red, yellow, and blue, the Robin Wood deck has very rich imagery, a lot of intricacies, and more hues of color.

-Reading with a less familiar deck is similar to reading a book that’s written in your second language.
+Reading with a less familiar deck is like reading a book in your second language.

 How to Shuffle Tarot Cards